The book

 I argue that event cognition is foundational among the relevant cognitive processes.
 It recruits mindreading and sets the stage for norm cognition by typing behavior.
 As a result, modifications in what we do with declaratives are, at bottom, alterations to the eventuality effect.

 Appending a declarative with an epistemic term can weaken the strength with which a proposition is shared.
 I explain this weakening in terms of how the four effects are modified.
-In its basic form, hedging is about telling the hearer you don’t know.
+In its basic form, hedging is about revealing to the hearer you don’t know.

 A declarative can be used to enact a non-default action such as I hereby promise to φ.
 I explain enactment with respect to how the four effects are updated and/or modified.
 The result is a new view that charts between the extreme views on which performatives either lack truth-conditions or have self-verifying truth-conditions.

 In none of the previous chapters do I invoke or rely upon concepts like force, illocutionary act, or assertion.
 What we do with declaratives can be explained without using such concepts.
-As such, a mechanistic approach enables a soft eliminativism of speech act concepts.
+As such, the event-theoretic approach enables a soft eliminativism of speech act concepts.

 Popular frameworks deployed to explain what we do with declaratives appeal to constitutive rules, commitment, or iterative attitudes.
-These alternatives have serious theoretical or empirical issues.
+These alternatives have serious theoretical or empirical issues that have gone unnoticed or unappreciated.
 Some are solved by the framework defended here.
 Some are serious enough that the alternative should be abandoned.